-It is assumed that biofuels employ crops as an intermediate input, which implies that they do not demand the land factor directly.
+In light of the discussion above, since biofuels employ crops as an intermediate input, this implies that the land factor is not employed directly within these industries.
 Capital and labour costs are calculated as the share of total production values, whilst labour is subdivided between occupations employing the shares of the corresponding industries from which they are stripped out of.
-Thus, the labour cost shares for bio diesel are the same as those in 'vegetable oils and fats'.
+Thus, the labour cost shares for biodiesel are the same as those in 'vegetable oils and fats'.
 Similarly, labour cost shares by occupation for bioethanol1 and bioethanol2 are based on 'other food processing' and 'chemical' industry labour cost shares.
-Once the three biofuels columns have been calculated, we strip out bio diesel production values from the oils and fats industry column.
-Grain based ethanol production is taken out of the 'other food processing' column, and sugar based bio ethanol is split out from the chemical industry.
+Once the three biofuels columns have been calculated, we strip out biodiesel production values from the oils and fats industry column.
+Grain based ethanol production is subtracted from the 'other food processing' column, and sugar based bio ethanol is split out from the chemical industry.